-Heidi bug (rather than vice versa).
+The first is bug 98890, a bug reported by Guillaume Filion several months before Aillon reported his.
+Even though it was reported earlier, this bug was eventually classified as a duplicate of the Heidi bug (rather than vice versa).
 The second is bug 93015.
 This bug is related to the Heidi bug via bug 83774.
-It was worth noting that the people working on bug 93015 had already resolved many issues described in the Heidi bug, and that Jim Dunn, who was then assigned the bug, made the connection with bug 83774 and managed to recruit Boris Zbarsky to devote his attention to the remaining issues and fix the bug.
+It is worth noting that the people working on bug 93015 had already resolved many issues described in the Heidi bug, and that Jim Dunn, who was then assigned the bug, made the connection with bug 83774 and managed to recruit Boris Zbarsky to devote his attention to the remaining issues and fix the bug.